 It took me a while to decide on the sink.
-Double or single, stainless steel or granite, large or medium and I finally bought this one online at Costco.
+Double or single, stainless steel or granite, large or medium and I finally bought Ancona Premium Series online at Costco.
 It didn’t arrive yet but we will see.

 4. Kyle’s Bedroom

 I re-did my oldest one’s bedroom as his Birthday present.
 Evil mom, right?!
 But you know how much it cost me?!
 About $1,500 including new bed and closet.
 And he doesn’t need any more Lego, iPad or new TV.
 These kids have everything!
 He happily agreed to this barter!
 He loves his new room and honestly now both boys hang out there all the time.
 Since it is cozy and so organized.
 I noticed my kids play so much better without electronics when their stuff is organized.

 All bedding came from Ikea, bed from a nearby clearance store (amazing quality and price!) and closet from Home Depot.
 I saw this idea on Pinterest and loved it.